Rahul9766/AI-Powered_Personal_Assistant/README.md

 - **AI-Powered Responses**: Powered by Google’s Gemini API, Sophia provides intelligent, contextually relevant responses.
 - **User-Friendly Interface**: A modern and intuitive chat interface that adapts to both desktop and mobile screens.
 - **Interactive Experience**: Combines text, voice, and visual elements (avatars, animations) for a dynamic user experience.
-- **File Upload Capability**: Allows users to upload files for processing, with content-based responses based on the uploaded data.

 ## Technologies Used
 - **HTML5**: For creating the structure of the web page.